Skip to contents

 Direct embedding in Shiny

-For authored Shiny UIs, use the host shell helpers directly:
+When you write the Shiny UI yourself, call the host shell helpers directly:

 ui <- page_fillable(